Verifying the output of quantum optimizers with ground-state energy lower bounds: Ingredients of the chordal branch-and-bound method

-If the vector $\vec x$ contains at least a suitable subset of polynomials of spin variables, one can further compute the expectation value of the Hamiltonian from the entries of the moment matrix in the sense that there is a matrix $h$ (depending on the $J_{ij}$ and $h_i$ in case the Hamiltonian is of the form in \eqref{eq:Hamiltonian}), such that for any physical state $P$ it holds that $\langle H \rangle_P = \tr(h\,\Gamma(P))$.
-If this is the case, one can relax the ground state problem by computing the energy in this way and optimizing over all matrices $\Gamma$ that are positive semidefinite and fulfil the above mentioned linear constraints, rather than over those that can actually arise from a physical state $P$.
+For a sufficiently large value of $\nu$, the corresponding moment matrix $\Gamma^{(\nu)}$ contains all the expectation values needed for the computation of the energy, in the sense that there is a matrix $h$ (depending on the $J_{ij}$ and $h_i$ in case the Hamiltonian is of the form in \eqref{eq:Hamiltonian1}), such that for any physical state $P$ it holds that $\langle H \rangle_P = \tr(h\,\Gamma^{(\nu)}(P))$.
+If this is the case, for that given $\nu$, one can relax the ground-state problem by minimising the energy over all matrices $\Gamma^{(\nu)}$ that are positive semidefinite and fulfil the above mentioned linear constraints, rather than over those that can actually arise from a physical state $P$.
+The resulting optimisation problem reads

-A systematic way of constructing a hierarchy of such relaxations is as follows: Let $\vec{x}^{(\nu)}$ be the vector of all monomials of spin variables of degree up to $\nu$.
-Then (for any sufficiently large $\nu$ so that $h$, implicitly defined via $\forall P\colon \langle H \rangle_P = \tr(h\,\Gamma(P))$, exists), the minimum achievable in the minimization problem

-where the $F_m$ represent the linear constrains mentioned before, is a lower bound on the true ground state energy, i.e., $E_g^{(\nu)} \leq E_g$.
-It is further obvious that the $E_g^{(\nu)}$ are ordered in the sense that $E_g^{(\nu)} \leq E_g^{(\nu+1)}$ for any $\nu$.
-Remarkably, if all the relevant $F_m$ are taken into account, the bounds actually converge to the true ground state energy for any fixed finite system size and Hamiltonian $H$, in the sense that $\lim_{\nu\to\infty} E_g^{(\nu)} = E_g$~\cite{lasserre2001global,pironio2010convergent}.
+The solution to this minimisation problem $E_g^{(\nu)}$ provides a lower bound on the true ground-state energy, i.e., $E_g^{(\nu)} \leq E_g$.
+This follows from the fact that the set of all matrices $\Gamma^{(\nu)}$ that are positive semidefinite and fulfil the above mentioned linear constraints is larger than the set of moment matrices that can actually arise from a physical state $P$.
+It is further obvious that the $E_g^{(\nu)}$ values are ordered in the sense that $E_g^{(\nu)} \leq E_g^{(\nu+1)}$ for any $\nu$.
+Remarkably, if all the relevant $F_m$ are taken into account, the bounds actually converge to the true ground-state energy for any fixed finite system size and Hamiltonian $H$, in the sense that $\lim_{\nu\to\infty} E_g^{(\nu)} = E_g$~\cite{lasserre2001global,pironio2010convergent}.
+This does not mean that convergence can only be attained in the limit.
+As a matter of fact, there are situations in which convergence is attained at a finite value of $\nu$.